 Unfortunately, forged notes (both dollars and local currency) abound in some countries in the region, so be sure to examine your notes by feeling their texture and looking for watermarks.

 Given Peru's diverse geography, you're likely to experience different climates whatever time of year you travel.
 We strongly recommend brining layers which makes it easier to deal with changing temperatures, especially in the Andes.
 We provide detailed packing lists if you book with us, with general suggestions alongside recommendations for specific activities or destination, like hiking or visiting the Amazon.
 Outside of Lima, in the main tourist destinations travelers tend to dress quite casually, including at hotels.
 We recommend you bring proper footwear for walking around cities, the Sacred Valley and Machu Picchu.

 • Short and long-sleeved t-shirts

 • Insect repellent, lip balm and sun block

 Tips are entirely at your discretion.
+All of our guides and drivers are paid fairly so tipping is not a requirement, though always welcomed.
 It is best to leave a tip in cash.

 Tipping in Restaurants: